mitchelnoble/protozoa-records/README.md

 ## Overview

 _**Protozoa Records** is an ecommerce web application focusing on the purchase of vinyl music records.
 This application is a modern take on the well-known Los Angeles record shop Amoeba Music's website.
-Ive seen huge local vinyl music shops websites outrageously outdated (maybe an aesthetic choice) i.e. Ameoba Records in LA, Reckless Records in Chicago, House of Oldies in NYC.
-Good examples of what they could be: Shuga Records in Chicago, Rough Trade NYC

 <br>

 ## MVP

-_**Protozoa Records** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_**Protozoa Records** MVP The application will feature full CRUD on both the React front-end and Ruby on Rails back-end._

 <br>

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+## Server-side (Back-End)
+- _Ruby on Rails server_
+- _RESTful JSON endpoints_
+- _Database with 3 tables:_
+  -_User_-
+  -_Staff_-
+  -_Vinyl_-
+- _At least 1 association between tables:_
+  -_Users to Vinyl, many-to-many_-
+- _Usage of Rails to interact with database and build models_
+- _Implement controllers for full CRUD_

+## Client-side (Front-End)
+- _React application_
+- _At least 8 components_
+- _Purely React for DOM manipulation_
+- _Data consumption from Rails API and rendered in components_
+- _Usage of React Router_
+- _Styled with Flexbox and/or Grid_
-- _etc._
+- _Full CRUD_

 <br>